lucask07/covg_fpga/README.md

 This work is partially supported by National Institutes of Health (NIH) R15 grant R15NS116907 to PI L. J. Koerner.

+Research reported in this repository was supported by the National Institute Of Neurological Disorders And Stroke of the National Institutes of Health under Award Number R15NS116907.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-### The FPGA code is dervied from many open-source contributions.
+## The FPGA code is dervied from many open-source contributions.

 * The I2C controller is from OpalKelly [OpalKelly I2CController](https://github.com/opalkelly-opensource/design-resources/tree/main/HDLComponents/I2CController) (MIT License).